karamanolev/WhatManager2/docker/README.md

 Next, populate the wm_static volume with WhatManager's static data.
 These are non-changing files like images, CSS and JavaScript files, which will be served directly from the webserver, and not by WhatManager.
-We'll use the wm_static docker volume to share this content from the wm_app container with the wm_webserver container.
+We'll use the wm_static docker volume to share this content from the wm_app container with the wm_web container.
 It will ask for confirmation, make sure the export directory is "/mnt/static", like we set earlier in "settings.py":

     python /srv/wm/manage.py collectstatic